cis-projects/swen90007_course_notes/_sources/setup_dev/4_create_project.md

 ![](resources/6_github_clone_7.png)

-Select the folder where you unzipped the TomCat directory in [Step 2: Download Tomcat](2_tomcat_download.md):
+Select the folder where you unzipped the Tomcat directory in [Step 2: Download Tomcat](2_tomcat_download.md):

 ![](resources/6_github_clone_8.png)